Aperture and iPhoto. All your photos. All in one place.

 Find your best shots.
 Fast.

-Aperture gets right to work on import.
+Aperture gets straight to work on import.
 It uses camera-generated previews more efficiently, so you don’t have to wait to see your shots.
-You can browse your photos and make your selects right away.
-While files are importing, Aperture grabs data like shutter speed, aperture, lens, and focus points and starts sorting your photos.
-It can also add keywords, apply adjustment effects, and back up your original images to a second drive automatically.
-Aperture can then store photos in the unified library, in their original folders, or on an external drive.
+You can browse your photos and make your selects straight away.
+While files are importing, Aperture grabs data like shutter speed, aperture, lens and focus points, and starts sorting your photos.
+It can also add keywords, apply adjustment effects and back up your original images to a second drive automatically.
+Aperture can then store photos in the unified library, in their original folders or on an external drive.
 And it automatically adds photos to your Photo Stream in iCloud.

 Your Photo Stream takes care of itself.